orlamadden/personafy/README.md

 - When users decide to create a username for Personafy, the same username could be input more than once.
 - To stop this from occuring, an if-else statement was created in the register function in app.py.
 It checks if a username already exists.
 If it exists, it flashes an error on the registration page and asks the user to try another name.

+4. **Users could create a password with 1 character or 90**

+- On the registration page, users were able to create a login using only 1 character
+- An if statement was created in the register() function in my app.py file to check the length of the password input and limit the character count to between 6 and 15 characters.

 ### User Story Testing